ingramj/dice/README.md

     4d6k3 + 1   # so does this
     (4d6+1)k3   # this does not

-The `k` operator has a higher precedence than addition or subtraction, but lower than `d`.
+The `k` operator has a higher precedence than the arithmetic operators, but lower than `d`.

 If you wish to use dice non-interactively, you can pipe an expression into it.
-If you do that, you'll probably want to redirect stderr to /dev/null, to avoid extra output:
+You'll probably want to redirect stderr to /dev/null, to avoid extraneous output:

     $ echo "2d6+1d4+2" | ./dice 2> /dev/null

-I wrote this over the weekend, so there are probably bugs.
-Especially in the evaluator; it's a bit of a mess.
+I wrote this in two days, so there are probably bugs.

 [dice notation]: http://en.wikipedia.org/wiki/Dice_notation